ellisonbg/hpctutorial/multiprocessing.rst

     A parallel version of Python's built-in :func:`map` function.

 :attr:`Pool.map_async(func, iterable, chunksize=1, callback=None)`
-    Same as :methd:`Pool.map`, but asynchronously.
+    Same as :meth:`Pool.map`, but asynchronously.

 :attr:`Pool.close()`
     Prevent any further tasks from being submitted to the pool and exit